timj-wood/timj-wood.github.io/_posts/2026-09-15-hawkes-processes.md

 ---
-title: "Hawkes processes: applications to epidemiology"
+title: "Hawkes processes in epidemiology"
 summary: A walkthrough of self-exciting point processes, inspired by Juliette Unwin's paper on malaria modelling.
 category: lit review
 math: true